Aankirz/DebugBattle-Round-2/question-3/Readme.md

 # Question 3 description

-Change the background of the given web page to blue.
+Change ( increase and decrease ) the size of the ball in regular time intervals using Vanilla JS.